Clark

 Current mission

-Stake your name →What does the Clark name mean?
+Help rebuild the Clark clan →What does the Clark name mean?

-Occupational — the clerk, from Old French clerc, ultimately from Greek klerikos, 'one of the clergy'.
-In medieval usage 'clerk' meant a literate man — a clergyman, a scribe, a notary — at a time when literacy was largely the church's preserve.
+Occupational, the clerk, from Old French clerc, ultimately from Greek klerikos, 'one of the clergy'.
+In medieval usage 'clerk' meant a literate man, a clergyman, a scribe, a notary, at a time when literacy was largely the church's preserve.
 Embedded as a hereditary surname across both Scotland and England by the 14th century.
 The older Scots spelling Clerk persisted into the 19th century in legal record.

 The history of Clark